 Yes, absolutely.
 The Oculus community brings a variety of exciting online features which include, Coop gameplay, online virtual gameplay experiences and meeting new friends.

 It’s a controller specifically designed to enhance your virtual reality experience.
 As the name suggests, it enhances the use of touch whilst allowing you to easily operate using your fingers.

 Could it set off migraines, headaches or motion sickness?

 This is perhaps a general concern for those who might suffer already from these types of conditions.
 After all, you don’t want to spend a fortune on something that increases the amount of headaches or sickness you get.
 The fact is, virtual reality sickness is a term becoming more recognised.
 My advice is to experience it in a retail outlet in order to see how you might be effected, that is, of course, if you have any doubts.

 What other VR headsets are available and due out soon?

 Of course, this isn’t the only VR option.
 Another huge release coming this year is PS VR, although you’ll need a PS4 in order to use it.
 Gear VR is another consideration, here’s a comparison of Upcoming VR Headsets.

 Hopefully this questions and answers guide has helped to simplify your decision.
 Will you be buying the Oculus Rift?
 Or are you going to wait for PS VR?
 Perhaps you have a question which wasn’t mentioned?
-Feel free to drop us a message and we’ll do our very best to provide you with the answer.
 Also, head over to our Oculus Rift FAQs section, which will be regularly updated.